patrick-crawford/WEB422-Backup/notes/2019/state-and-rest.md

 in other words, no state maintenance or state management at the server

-this runs counter to a fimilar message-passing activity we as people do... a face-to-face or voice telephone conversation, in which each person in this kind of interactive information exchange maintains state naturally; each can easily recall what was said a few moments ago, and build upon that
+this runs counter to a familiar message-passing activity we as people do... a face-to-face or voice telephone conversation, in which each person in this kind of interactive information exchange maintains state naturally; each can easily recall what was said a few moments ago, and build upon that

 maybe define what a "session" is when used in a networked app context